enear/keepachangelog-maven-plugin/README.md

 # Keep a changelog Maven plugin

-This Maven plugin to manage changelogs that adheres to [keep a changelog](http://keepachangelog.com/en/1.0.0/).
+This Maven plugin to manage changelogs that adhere to [keep a_changelog](http://keepachangelog.com/en/1.0.0/).
 The plugin tasks are described next.

 ## Validate